How Long Is the FTB Statute of Limitations?

 Pay close attention to any events that result in the extension of the FTB statute of limitations for collections.

 If you have a tax liability with the FTB, you have options to resolve the outstanding liability to prevent involuntary collection actions such as levies or liens.
+Taxpayers frequenly ask about the statute of limitations for collections.
 Contact a tax attorney at Disparte Tax Law today for a free consultation.